eightbitjim/elliott803programs/README.md

 # elliott803
 Programs for the Elliott 803B computer with 8K of RAM, freely available to anyone with one of these computers.
-Oh, hang on, there's only one working Elliott 803B left in existence.
+Oh, hang on, there's only <a href="http://www.tnmoc.org/explore/mainframes">one working Elliott 803B left in existence</a>.
 It's at the National Museum Of Computing at Bletchley Park, UK.
 Well, if anyone else finds one of these computers, here are some new programs.

 Sources are either in ALGOL-60 or assembler.
 The tape files are pre-compiled and can be loaded straight in using the "initial instructions", which are a few words of ROM at the start of memory.
 Run by switching the computer on and entering "40 0" on the control panel.